The Nantwich Riverside Loop is a scenic 3 mile/5km walk, mostly along riverside and canal paths

-- The walk starts in St Anne’s lane car park.
+- The walk starts at St Anne’s lane (parking can be close by at Love Lane or Snowhill).
 Follow the signspost over the footbridge.
 Take the left path.

 - Follow the path and signposts, with the river on your left.
 Cross a small bridge then another on your left over the river.

 - Turn right walking under the railway line.

 - Follow right hand path.
 On the left path is Nantwich’s Memorial for pilot Lt.
 Brown.

 - Walk past the conservation pond, over the footbridge, then between Nantwich lake and river Weaver.
 Cross the Lake footbridge.